-Look for your credit balance check in the mail if you are enrolled in UW classes and your financial aid is greater than your charges.
+Look for your credit balance check in the mail or setup a WyoRefunds account if you are enrolled in UW classes and your financial aid is greater than your charges.

 High school seniors should request the UW Viewbook from their counseling office or the UW Admissions Office.

 High school seniors may schedule a campus visit through the Admissions Office.
 Ask about being hosted by the UW Residence Hall staff while you're on campus - call the Residence Life and Dining Services Office to set up an overnight stay.
 1-800 DIAL WYO.